 If you were hiking in the woods with your cat and got caught between a big brown bear and its cubs, the cat would scratch you in the face to slow you down and make its getaway.
 There’s something wicked in their DNA, a diabolical streak behind the ‘Cheshire cat grin’ that barely conceals the fantasies they stoke in feral minds that desire to eat you in your sleep.

 Cats are often blasé about your arrival from a long day at the office, as if to say, “Oh, yay.
 You’re here *yawn*.
 So, I suppose you want your chair?
 Pfft.”
 Then, as they leave the room in a passive aggressive huff without uttering a measly ‘meow’ to say hello, they’ll sharpen their claws on your couch and dash to the litter box to do their messy business, kicking and spreading the waste-encrusted gravel all over the area.
 Depending on their mood they may even pee on the wall to put the most pungent, offensive icing on a box of clumping cat-litter cakes.

 Cats are unrepentant and vengeful.
-I had a cat that looked me in the eye as she stood in the litter box and peed on the wall because we hadn’t gone to the grocery store for her wet cat food.
-The same cat used to paw my nose in the middle of the night and sit on my face to wake me up when her water dish had run out.
+I had a cat that looked me in the eye as she stood in the litter box and peed on the wall because we had been less than diligent in supplying her favourite wet cat food.
+The same cat would paw my nose in the middle of the night and sit on my face to wake me up when her water dish had run out.
 Years later, I have yet to experience anything as horrifying as seeing a cat’s anus up close, which is saying something, having since watched my twin children born by Caesarian section.

 In essence, cats are preternaturally pathological leeches.